jodiqiao/jodiqiao/README.md

 - Reading about linear algebra and machine learning
 - Doodling away in Procreate on my iPad and designing in Adobe Ai, Xd

 Let's talk!

 DM me about data science 🐙

+"How to make AI trustworthy" is something I've been googling a lot lately.